Ed-Pavlov/Binstate/README.md

 ### Support async methods

 Supports async methods as an 'enter' action of the state.
 Binstate guarantees that an async 'enter' action will finish before calling an 'exit' action of the current state and an 'enter' action of the new state.
-An async method should return `Task`, `async void` methods are not supported.
+An async method should return `Task`, `async void` methods aren’t supported.

 ### Conditional transitions using C# not DSL